McKean-Vlasov Stochastic Partial Differential Equations: Existence, Uniqueness and Propagation of Chaos: Introduction

 where $W_t$ is a cylindrical Wiener process, the drift $A$ and diffusion $\sigma$ satisfy certain assumptions we will mention later.
 This general setting is motivated by various applications, some examples will be given in Subsection \ref{example}.

-We first investigate the existence of weak solutions to MVSPDEs (\ref{eq00}) under coercivity and polynomial growth assumptions (cf.~${\mathbf{H\ref{H1}}}$-${\mathbf{H\ref{H4}}}$ below).
+We first investigate the existence of weak solutions to MVSPDEs (\ref{eq00}) under the coercivity and polynomial growth assumptions (cf.~$\mathbf{H1}$-$\mathbf{H3}$ below).
 The first difficulty lies in proving the corresponding result in finite dimensions.
 Indeed, to the best of our knowledge, there is no accessible reference in the literature which work under such general assumptions.
 We mention that the authors in \cite{H1,MV,RZ21} proved the existence of weak solutions to MVSDEs under linear growth or integrability conditions, which is mainly based on truncation argument in the proof.
 In this work, we construct a cut-off function (cf.~(\ref{cutoff}) below), which is different from the one in \cite{H1,MV,RZ21} but more suitable in the current setting, to truncate both the solution and its law of (\ref{eq00}) and then get the convergence to a weak solution of (\ref{eq00}), see Subsection \ref{sec2.2} for more details.

-Based on the existence result in finite dimensions, we further show the existence of weak solutions to the MVSPDEs (\ref{eq00}).
-We consider the MVSPDEs (\ref{eq00}) under general coercivity and growth conditions (cf.~${\mathbf{H\ref{H1}}}$-${\mathbf{H\ref{H4}}}$ below) within the following spaces and embeddings
+Based on the existence result in finite dimensions, we further show the existence of weak solutions and the existence and uniqueness of strong solutions to MVSPDEs (\ref{eq00}).
+We consider the MVSPDEs (\ref{eq00}) under general coercivity and growth conditions (cf.~$\mathbf{H1}$-$\mathbf{H3}$ below) within the following spaces and embeddings

 This relationship of embedding is mainly inspired by the work \cite{GRZ}, where the authors proved the existence of martingale solutions and Markov selections for classical (i.e.~no distribution dependent) SPDEs.

-Our proof here is based on the Faedo-Galerkin technique, compactness methods and Jakubowski's version of the Skorokhod theorem for nonmetric spaces, which is quite different from the work \cite{GRZ}.
-More precisely, we will establish the tightness of the solutions $\{X^n\}_{n\in\mathbb{N}}$ to the Faedo-Galerkin approximation of (\ref{eq00}) in the space
+Now, we outline the main ideas presented in the proof of the well-posedness.
+Our proof for the existence of weak solutions to MVSPDEs (\ref{eq00}) is based on the Faedo-Galerkin technique, compactness methods and Jakubowski's version of the Skorokhod theorem for nonmetric spaces, which is quite different from the work \cite{GRZ}.
+More precisely, we will first establish the tightness of the sequence $\{X^n\}_{n\in\mathbb{N}}$ to the Faedo-Galerkin approximation of (\ref{eq00}) in the space